 - poster board (the cardboard type) – I bought a cheap multi pack at Walmart

-- spray adhesive – if using non-adhesive paper
+- spray adhesive – only if using non-adhesive paper

 You can use leftover gift wrap or regular smooth paper for this project.
-I would only suggest it for areas you don’t plan to wipe down, like dresser or desk drawers.
-I actually did that as part of my recent dresser makeover project.
+But only for areas you don’t plan to wipe down, like dresser or desk drawers.
+You can see how I did that as part of my recent dresser makeover project.
 If you choose regular paper, you will also need a spray adhesive.
 When working with spray adhesive, be sure to do so in a well ventilated area.

-I opted for poster board, because it is cheap, sturdy, readily available and comes in large sizes.
+I opted for thin poster board, because it is cheap, sturdy, readily available and comes in large sizes.
+And unlike foam core board, it can easily found in multipacks, making it a very economical option.

 It’s really pretty straight forward.
 Measure the inside dimensions of each drawer, subtract about 1/8″ (2-3 mm) on each side to allow for the extra bulk added by the paper.
 You want the final result to fit well enough so it is easy to remove.
 It shouldn’t be so tight that the liner will buckle.